 3) Easier to attach and use a polarizing filter.
 This can come in very handy for reducing reflections on water or other shiny surfaces, and saturating any landscape.
 It will cost you 1-2 fstops, depending on your angle to the sun and how much you rotate it, but again, you can bump up your ISO or shutter speed to accommodate.

 The drawback with polarizers is that you have to continually be aware of your angle to the sun as you fly, and rotate the filter to get the best results or the most light.

-4) The biggest caveat with wide angle lenses is avoiding those pesky rotor blades that love to creep into your shots, and are so hard to see looking through a viewfinder.
-Many times the best option is to shoot as much as you can and want, and do your best to notice and avoid where the blades are.
-Chimping a few shots in the viewfinder after you take them (just before takeoff) can give you some boundaries to look for while shooting.
+4) The biggest caveat with wide angle lenses is avoiding those pesky rotor or prop blades that love to creep into your shots, and are so hard to see looking through a viewfinder.
+Blades rotate too fast for the naked eye, but on anything faster than about 1/60 second (i.e. every shot on an aerial), the camera will catch them.
+Just be aware of this and try to use the side windows as much as possible, or shooting out of the corner of the front window (this is also the worst clarity due to curvature of the window).
+Chimping a few shots in the viewfinder after you take them (just before takeoff) can give you some boundaries to watch for.

 5) With the super-wide lenses (i.e. less than 24mm), it’s hard to shoot and not get the inside of the helicopter.
 The temptation is stick your camera a little further out if doors are off, but the second you cross that wind-shear line, you could lose it all.
 Not advisable.